 It seems straightforward, right?
 Wrong!

 SEO is changing all of the time, so staying abreast of any significant updates is essential for writers.
-Also, while SEO content writers need to be able to understand and implement keywords and links, the copy has to be compelling too.
+Also, while SEO content writers need to be able to understand search intent and implement keywords and links, the copy has to be compelling too.
 After all, great content can help to establish authority in a particular niche, drive awareness of a brand and encourage social shares.

 SEO content serves a variety of purposes, including increasing a website’s keyword rankings and attracting high-authority backlinks.
 As well as directing users to other pages on a website, it can help to convert website visitors into subscribers, buyers and leads.
 Ultimately, all of this is important for climbing the search engine rankings.